-- ► Gaining a conceptual overview of VBA - Finding out what you can do with VBA - ▶ Discovering the advantages and disadvantages of using VBA - ▶ Taking a mini-lesson on the history of Excel his chapter is completely devoid of any hands-on training material.
+- ▶ Gaining a conceptual overview of VBA - Finding out what you can do with VBA - ▶ Discovering the advantages and disadvantages of using VBA - Taking a mini-lesson on the history of Excel f you're anxious to jump into VBA programming, hold your horses.
+This chapter is completely devoid of any hands-on training material.
 It does, however, contain some essential background information that assists you in becoming an Excel programmer.
 In other words, this chapter paves the way for everything else that follows and gives you a feel for how Excel programming fits into the overall scheme of the universe.
+It's not as boring as you might think.